 3) Prescription medication to be given more than ten days, as needed, or in an emergency must have a written note from your doctor as well as a parent permission statement.
 If your doctor changes dosage, etc. ask the doctor to provide you with a written statement as to the change.

 4) Medication orders must be renewed each school year.
-5) Please note that the formal “Request for Medication to Be Administered during School Attendance” form is available in the school office or it appears in the first Flashlight mailing that all families received.
+5) Please note that the formal “Request for Medication to Be Administered during School Attendance” form is available in the school office.
 If your child will need medicine administered the first day of school, please fill out the form and bring it to the school office before the opening day of school.

 ASBESTOS